jakoblb/MMM-Todoist/README.md

 ## Configuration options

-The following properties can be configured:
+The following properties \u\bmust\b\u be configured:
+\bNote\b that label OR project is mandatory, not both and that currently label takes priority over project
 <table width="100%">
 	<!-- why, markdown... -->
 	<thead>